Dr. Stuart Altman, Chair

 Dr. Everett earned two bachelor of science degrees, and she holds master’s and doctoral degrees in health policy and management from Harvard University.

 Statutory Requirement: One member who is a health economist.
-(Appointed by the Attorney General to an initial term of 3 years)
+(Appointed by the Attorney General)

 David Cutler, P.h.D., is the Otto Eckstein Professor of Applied Economics in the Department of Economics at Harvard University and holds secondary appointments at Harvard’s Kennedy School of Government and the Harvard School of Public Health.
 David served as Assistant Professor of Economics from 1991 to 1995, was named John L. Loeb Associate Professor of Social Sciences in 1995, and received tenure in 1997.
 Professor Cutler was associate dean of the Faculty of Arts and Sciences for Social Sciences from 2003-2008.